opencv/opencv-python/README.rst

 Linux wheels are built using
 `manylinux <https://github.com/pypa/python-manylinux-demo>`__.
 These
-wheels should work out of the box for most of the distros out there since they are built against an old version of glibc.
+wheels should work out of the box for most of the distros (which use GNU C standard library) out there since they are built against an old version of glibc.

 Supported Python versions
 -------------------------

 Windows:
 ~~~~~~~~

 There's a build time limitation (AppVeyor open source builds may take
-max 1 hour) which restricts the supported Python versions to two.
-As
+max 1 hour) which restricts the supported Python versions to two
+(note: the performance is better nowadays, for example py33 and py34
-Python's 2.x releases are slowly approaching legacy state, 2.7.x
+could be added to appveyor.yml).
+As Python's 2.x releases are slowly
-releases will be the only supported Python 2 versions on Windows.
-On
+approaching legacy state, 2.7.x releases will be the only supported Python 2
-Python 3 side, builds will be run only for the latest release.
+versions on Windows.
+On Python 3 side, builds will be run only for the latest release.

 However, if you wan't to get some other versions, just fork this repo
 and change the dependencies.